0x444454/mandel99/README.md

 - For each pixel in the 8x1 block, we use the most similar color, either Foreground or Background; i.e. the one with minimum perceptual distance from the actual calculated pixel color.

 Q: Doesn't this extra step slow down calculation ?
 A: Yes.
 However, the result would not be acceptable without it, due to much more visible color errors in busy areas.

+### F18A Fat-Pixels mode

+This is a custom 128x256 resolution, allocating 4 bits per pixel so there are no color clashes.
+On the downside, the horizontal resolution is halved (so calculation is faster).

 # LICENSE